leorrose/B7Fun/README.md

 # B7Fun
 A sport and fun activities social network for beersheba city.
-The Pupose of this Project is to part of opendata project.
+The Pupose of this Project is to create part of opendata project.

 <hr/>